 There are several things you will want to keep in mind while creating a trust to ensure that it is done properly and is legally sound.
-You should contact a local Folsom living trust lawyer directly to have a more detailed and comprehensive understanding of the process.
+You should contact a local Folsom living trust lawyer at the Yee Law Group directly to have a more detailed and comprehensive understanding of the process.

 List Your Assets

 Compiling a list of all your assets is the first step in forming a trust.
 You want to ensure that you have a comprehensive list that covers everything you own.
 These would be items like real estate, jewelry, cars, stocks, life insurance policies, and artwork.
 Having a complete list of your assets can help you to decide how you would like to divide them up.
 If you have questions about what you should include in your trust, seek the advice of a Folsom living trust lawyer to receive more information.

 After you have made a full list of assets your next step is to find the corresponding paperwork.
 These would be policies, titles, and deeds that confirm your ownership of the assets you have listed.
 This paperwork will need to be turned over to your reliable living trust lawyer in Folsom for review so it is important to ensure you have it ready so the process can be as efficient as possible.